Ottawa Senators: Logo and jersey design

 The team colours are black, red and white with gold trim.
 Except for the gold, the colours match the colours of the original Senators.
 The team's home jersey is black with red trim, while the away jersey is white with black and red trim.
 The club's logo is the head of a Roman general, a member of the Senate of the Roman Republic in a gold semi-circle.
 The original logo, unveiled on May 23, 1991, described the general as a "centurion figure, strong and prominent" according to its designer, Tony Milchard.
+The logo was criticized by fans, and the designer hoped that people would "grow to like it".

+The Senators jersey has an 'S' winged shoulder crest, with 'Est. 1894 (in Roman numerals)', the year (in error) believed at the time (1991) to be the year of the establishment of the original Senators.
+The original Senators were actually founded in 1883.
+This 'S' secondary logo was used from the 1992-93 season through 2006-2007 and was reintroduced in 2020 with slightly different coloration and continues to be used.

 From 1992 to 1995, the Senators' primary road jerseys were black with red stripes.
 The numbers were red for the first season but switched to white afterward.
 White stripes were added to the uniform in 1995.
 The white uniforms, worn on home games until 2003 and on road games until 2007, featured black sleeves, tail stripes with red accents, and black lettering.
 In 1997, the Senators unveiled a red third jersey.
 It featured the first iteration of the "forward-facing" centurion logo, designed by Kevin Caradonna, head of the team's graphic design department, who also designed the mascot "Spartacat."
 The jersey became the team's primary dark jersey starting in 1999.
 From 2000 to 2007, the Senators also wore a black alternate jersey with gold, red and white accents.